 Are you someone who is always seeking new and clever ways to save money?
-If that sounds like you then grab your copy of my frugal living tips ebook with 101 tips to help you save thousands.

 As you’ll find in the book, one of the ways I began to save extra money was by ditching some of the disposable products we used in our home and replacing them with reusable household items.